 Duel of Hearts by Barbara Cartland (1991)

-The lovely Alison Doody from Indiana Jones and the Last Crusade was the leading lady in the adaptation of Duel of Hearts.
+The lovely Alison Doody from Indiana Jones and the Last Crusade was the leading lady in the adaptation of A Duel of Hearts.

-Have you seen any of these Barbar Cartland films?
-You should; they’re pretty cheesy and enjoyable.
+Have you seen any of these Barbara Cartland movies?
+You should.
+They’re pretty cheesy and enjoyable.

 Do you wish more films based on romances had been filmed in the past?
-What books would you have liked to see make it to screen?
+What books would you have liked to see make it to the screen?

 Pleae, drop a comment, and let’s talk romance.